Welcome to Kick around the Clock 2018!

 3. The goal boxes are 3 feet deep and 7 feet across.

-1. Shoes with molded or removable studs are NOT permitted.
-Tennis shoes are adequate.
+1. Players can wear cleats or any comfortable shoes for the soccer action.
 Players should carry, not wear, their playing shoes into the building.
 Shoes must be cleared of snow and dirt before entrance to the field will be permitted.
-Please keep your personal belongings off the field surface.

 2. All players must wear shinguards.